SAP-samples/teched2023-AD267/exercises/ex0/README.md

 ## Prerequisites

 1.For this exercise you will need two sets of users - one for ABAP and one for SAP Build Code.
-You can find the list of users here - .
+You can find the list of users ![here] (https://github.com/SAP-samples/teched2023-AD267/blob/main/exercises/ex0/images/AD267_Users.xlsx) .
 Users are assigned according to your seat in the hands-on session.
 In case of confusion, please reach out to one of the moderators.

 2. Check your access to ABAP Development Tools (ADT).
 To do this, open Eclipse.
 Click on Window -> Perspective -> Open Perspective -> Other and choose ABAP.